srinandan/srinandans-hybrid/README.md

 ### Default Ingress Configuration

 This installation generates a self-signed certificate, signed by the [Apigee CA](./clusters/apigee-apigee-ca-issuer-clusterissuer.yaml).
-The certificate template is [here](./overlays/templates/certificate.tmpl)
+The certificate template is [here](./overlays/templates/certificate.tmpl).
+The generated certificate is stored in `./overlays/certificates`

 ### Add a new environment